OwenCochell/mctools/docs/source/client.rst

 'format_method' parameter that you can use to set a 'one time' formatting mode.
 If not specified, then the global formatting type will be used.

-For more information on formatters, please see the `Formatter Tutorial. <format.html>`_
+For more information on formatters, please see the :ref:`Formatter Tutorial. <formatter_tutorial>`

 timeout
 -------